kewin-y/flake/lockscreen/README.md

 # AGS Lockscreen

-This is my lockscreen written using `AGS` and the `gtk-session-lock` library.
+This is my lockscreen made using `AGS` and the `gtk-session-lock` library.

 I made this because the font rendering for hyprlock was really bad and I didn't want to configure it.
 This is probably really jank but it works for my needs.